Paper and Boxes

 The Solid Waste District's phone book recycling program in the Cleveland Metroparks was eliminated in 2013.

-INCLUDE THESES ITEMS FOR RECYCLING
+INCLUDE THESES ITEMS IN CURBSIDE RECYCLING

 Newspapers and inserts

 Junk mail and envelopes (window envelopes are okay)

 Cereal and dry food boxes, shoe boxes, toothpaste or OTC medicine boxes